About Hanson Music

 Who are these Hanson people?

 Hanson Music is a family firm based in Marsden, West Yorkshire, England.
-Owned by the Hanson family: husband and wife Alastair and Jenny Hanson who have two daughters; Lucy and Eleanor, baby brother Robin, a beloved spaniel Sasha, five rabbits and six chickens.
+Owned by the Hanson family: husband and wife Alastair and Jenny Hanson who have two daughters; Lucy and Eleanor, baby brother Robin, five rabbits and nineteen chickens.

 Serving customers for more than 30 years.